zultron/taz_cramps_machinekit/notes.md

   - Put the volt meter on the `Step` pin 7, and verify the voltage increases some small amount above 0V
 - Test ESTOP:
-  - Remove the jumper from CRAMPS `ESTOP` connector P302; verify that the machine has reset in Axis; verify the CRAMPS `ESTOP` LED turns on
+  - Remove the shunt from CRAMPS `ESTOP` connector P302; verify that the machine has reset in Axis; verify the CRAMPS `ESTOP` LED turns on
-  - Replace the jumper; in Axis, toggle ESTOP and machine power;
+  - Replace the shunt; in Axis, toggle ESTOP and machine power;
     verify the CRAMPS `ESTOP` LED turns off
 - Test machine power signal:
   - Toggle machine power button in Axis; verify `STATUS` LED lights with power on
-- Test bed and extruder heater FETs: FIXME
+- Test bed and extruder heater FETs:
+  - Run `halcmd setp hpg.pwmgen.00.out.*.value 1.0`, where `*` is
+    `00`, `01` or `02` for bed, E0 or E1, respectively
+  - Verify voltage at output
+  - Run `halcmd setp hpg.pwmgen.00.out.*.value 0.0`
+  - Verify 0V at output
 - Test bed and extruder heater thermistors: FIXME